wangkuiyi/k8s-ml/cmu.md

 Consider that a job A writes intermediate results to the `/tmp` directory, and it removes these intermediate results periodically by calling `rm /tmp/*`.
 Another job B writes checkpoints to `/tmp`.
-A might unintentionally remove checkpoints of B.  And it is very hard to detect such kind of bugs, since the error rarely appears again.
+Job A might unintentionally remove checkpoints of B.  And it is very hard to detect such kind of bugs, since the error rarely appears again.

 With Kubernetes, people have to build their programs into Docker *images* that run as Docker *containers*.
 Each container has its own